Electronic Records Archives (ERA)

 • Use the pull-down menu to select yes or no. This field defaults to “yes”.
 However, if your records are only one media (such as paper or electronic or special media), use the pull-down menu.

 If you select No, a new field will appear.
-The Explanation of Limitation field is required if your item is not media neutral.
+The Explanation of Limitation field is required if your item is not media-neutral.
 It is an open-text field.
 Briefly indicate why media neutrality does not apply to the Records Schedule Item (RSI).

-Some examples of the reasons why an item may not be media neutral include things like web content, applies only to paper records, does not apply to databases.
+Some examples of the reasons why an item may not be media neutral include things like web content, applies only to paper records, and does not apply to databases.
 But for our purposes today we’ll just say “the records are only in an electronic form.”

 You are also required to indicate if “any of the records covered by this item currently exist in electronic format(s) other than email and word processing”.
 This is a required field for all Records Schedule Items.